dncoble/CubicOptimal/README.md

 0.2.1: Complete structure of how packages c, s, h, and q interact.

-0.2.2: Restructure Cube class with permutations.
-Work towards flexibility for arbitrary coordinates.
-Add lexicographic ordering heuristic. ~12-13 depth.
+0.3.0: Restructure Cube class with permutations.
+Rotations x96 work.

-0.2.3: Create big tables and effective use of sym coordinates to reach ~14-15 depth.
+0.3.1: Create big tables and use sym coordinates to reach ~14-15 depth.

-0.2.4: Create architecture required for complex coordinates with math operators and all heuristic abstractions (heuristics)
+0.3.2: Create power and lexicographic heuristics.

+0.3.3: Implement SMA* search.

+0.4.0: Coordinate class able to receive permutation input and perform operations on it.

-0.2.x: machine learning to generate heuristics
+0.5.0: Machine learning to generate heuristics.

 See to-do.md for an unorganized list of things I plan on doing.